awwx/meteor-wiki/New-Template-API.md

 ### From an event handler:

-Event handlers now take two parameters, `event` and `template`. `event` is the normalized event, as before. `template` is the template information -- it's got any data you set up in `create` and `render`, plus firstNode, lastNode, find, findAll, and data. `this` is still the data context at the point where the event occurred (not necessarily the same as template.data, which is what the data context was at the top of the template.)
+Event handlers now take two parameters, `event` and `template`. `event` is the normalized event, as before. `template` is the template information -- it's got any data you set up in `created` and `rendered`, plus firstNode, lastNode, find, findAll, and data. `this` is still the data context at the point where the event occurred (not necessarily the same as template.data, which is what the data context was at the top of the template.)

 ## Out of scope for this release

-(1) Accessing template data (eg, set up in 'create') from inside a helper.
+(1) Accessing template data (eg, set up in 'created') from inside a helper.

 (2) Preserving template data across hot code pushes.